Yonatan Netanyahu: Background

 Netanyahu's family returned to the newly independent state of Israel in 1949 when he was two and settled in Jerusalem.
 In 1956 the family again moved to the United States before returning to Israel in 1958.
 Netanyahu attended high school at Gymnasia Rehavia in Jerusalem.
 In 1963, when he was in 11th grade, the family returned to the United States, where he attended Cheltenham High School in Wyncote, Pennsylvania.
 He was a classmate of Baseball Hall of Fame member Reggie Jackson.
 While in high school, he began contemplating his purpose in life, when he wrote in a 1963 letter, "The trouble with the youth here is that their lives are meager in content.
 I ought to be ready at every moment of my life to confront myself and say—'This is what I've done'."
 After graduating in June 1964, he returned to Israel to enlist in the Israel Defense Forces.
 He joined the Paratroopers Brigade and fought in the Six-Day War.

-Netanyahu married his long-time girlfriend Tirza ("Tuti") on August 17, 1967.
+Netanyahu married his long-time girlfriend Tirza "Tuti" Goodman on August 17, 1967.
 Shortly after their wedding, they flew to the U.S., where Netanyahu enrolled at Harvard University.
 He took classes in philosophy and mathematics, excelling in both, and was on the Dean's List at the end of his first year.
 However, feeling restless at being away from Israel, especially with Israel skirmishing against Egypt during the War of Attrition, he transferred to Jerusalem's Hebrew University in 1968.
 In early 1969, he left his studies and returned to the army.
 His father described those decisions, saying "He was dreaming of resuming his studies and planned to do so time and again.
 Yet he always conditioned his return to Harvard on the relaxation of the military tensions."

 In 1972, he and Tuti were divorced.
 Netanyahu was living with his girlfriend of two years, Bruria, at the time of his death.